anthhub/taskgroup/readme.md

 	// terminate all subtasks
 	defer g.Cancel()

+	// the loop need be wrapped by a goroutine when the limit less than your tasks count,
-	go func() {
+	// else dead lock will be created. go func() {
 		for i := 0; i < count; i++ {
 			g.Go(func() (interface{}, error) {